A Step-by-Step Guide On How To Make a Straight Cigar Box Guitar Headstock With Tools You Already Own

 And for the last line, on the front-facing part of the neck, connect the spots marked on both sides at 5 & 1/4-inches (133mm) from the top-end.

-These lines illustrate what will be cut out to expose the front of headstock.
+These lines illustrate what will be cut out to expose the front of the headstock.

-Once you're headstock is done, install our most popular tuners with that classic open-gear look
+Once your headstock is done, install our most popular tuners with that classic open-gear look.

 Cut it out